istio/istio.io/content/blog/2019/mesh-federation/index.md

 control plane.

 There are use cases when you want to connect service meshes in separate clusters while limiting exposure of services from one cluster to other clusters.
-You also want _expose-nothing_ behaviour by default, to prevent accidential exposure of your services.
+You also want _expose-nothing_ behavior by default, to prevent accidental exposure of your services.
 You may want strict control of which clusters may consume specific services of the exposing cluster.